retyui/i-study/i-study.md

 She studies at school
 He often relaxes un the evening
 He often has a rest in the evening
-My sister has a frined
+My sister has a friend
 I have a job
 My best friend lives in England
 He has a girlfriend